-9. Record keeping - leave and long service leave
+11. Record keeping - leave and long service leave

 Employees are entitled to take leave holidays (annual leave), personal leave (sick leave or to take care of sick family members) and Long Service Leave.
-Please note that casual employees in Victoria are entitled to Long Service Leave after 7 years of employment.
+Please note that casual employees in Victoria are entitled to Long Service Leave after 7 years of continuous employment (refer to the State LSL Act).